LLNL/RAJA/docs/sphinx/dev_guide/ci_tasks.rst

 ================================

-The `RAJA Performance Suite <https://github.com/LLNL/RAJAPerf>`_ project CI testing processes, directory/file structure, and dependencies ar nearly identical to that for RAJA, which is described in :ref:`ci-label`.
+The `RAJA Performance Suite <https://github.com/LLNL/RAJAPerf>`_ project CI testing processes, directory/file structure, and dependencies are nearly identical to that for RAJA, which is described in :ref:`ci-label`.
 Specifically,

   * The RAJA Performance Suite Gitlab CI process is driven by the